HenryLoenwind/enderio-wiki/Stellar-Boots.md

   - Jump III
     * Increases step and jump height
     * Allows triple jumps
+* Micro Anvil
+  - Allows editing upgrades of a single item in the field.
+  - Activate with a hotkey or by shift-right-clicking any upgradeable item that doesn't do anything else when doing that.
+* Mini Anvil
+  - Allows editing upgrades of all equiped items in the field.
+  - Activate with a hotkey or by shift-right-clicking any upgradeable item that doesn't do anything else when doing that.
+* Pocket Anvil
+  - Provides full anvil functionality and allows editing upgrades of any items in the field.
+  - Activate with a hotkey or by shift-right-clicking any upgradeable item that doesn't do anything else when doing that.
 * Thaumaturge's Boots (Thaumcraft Integration)
   - Vis Discount: 2%